 Discrimination is all over the world and it's is a very serious problem in society.
 We judge each other daily because of their gender, ethnicity, religion, age, and the way a person behaves.
 Discrimination is the “unequal treatment provided to one or more parties based on a mutual accord or some other logical or illogical reason” (merriam-webster).
 In the modern world of the United State of America the topic of discrimination in the Justice system is debatable because there is considerable evidence confirming both individual and systemic biases.
 The United States has an extended history of discrimination in several aspects of life, including employment, public accommodations and education.
 Nowadays there are extremely biased individuals and

-Today, a serious problem exists all over the world.
+Racial Oppression Today, a serious problem exists all over the world.
 Racial oppression takes place in the poorest and the richest countries, including America.
-Racial oppression is characterized by the majority, or the ruling race, imposing its beliefs, values, and laws on the minority, or the ruled race.
+Racial oppression is characterized by the majority, or the ruling race, imposing its beliefs, values, and laws on the minority, or the ruling race.
 In most areas, the ruling race is upper class whites that run the “system”, and have a disproportionate amount of power.
-In other areas, it may not be the white race, but it is still the race that is comprised of the majority, makes the laws, or has the most money.
-These are the keys to domination over the weaker minorities that don’t have the power to thrive under the majority’s system according to their own cultural beliefs, values, and laws.
+In other areas, it may not be the white race, but it is still the race that comprises the majority, makes the laws, or has the most money.